jlegewie/zotfile/readme.md

 #### Changes in 4.2.4

-- fix regression with from 4.2.3
+- fix regression from 4.2.3

 #### Changes in 4.2.3